thealanberman/minecraft-server/README.md

 # Instructions

 1. Clone this repo.
-1. Use `notsketchy.tfvars` as an example and make your own `something.tfvars` with your own preferences.
+1. Use `notsketchy.auto.tfvars` as an example and make your own `something.auto.tfvars` with your own preferences.
 1. `terraform init`
-1. `terraform plan -var-file=something.tfvars`
+1. `terraform plan -var-file=something.auto.tfvars`
 1. `terraform apply`

 This should create the following: